testinggospels/camouflage/docs/external-helper.md

 # External Helpers

 Camouflage allows users to be able to inject custom helpers while starting the Camouflage server.
-To inject you'd need to update config.yml with an additional key and provide a JSON file contaning the definition of your custom helper.
+To inject you'd need to update config.yml with an additional key and provide a JSON file containing the definition of your custom helper.
 Example:

 ```
 ext_helpers: "./custom_handlebar.json"